Doing Business with the UW

 For more information, consult the tax website.

-In addition to ensuring that all aspects of the University’s relationships with suppliers are held to the highest ethical and professional standards, Procurement Services is also dedicated to insuring the equality of business opportunities for small, minority and women-owned businesses.
+In addition to ensuring that all aspects of the University’s relationships with suppliers are held to the highest ethical and professional standards, Procurement Services is also dedicated to ensuring the equality of business opportunities for small, minority and women-owned businesses.
 Please see our dedicated procurement diversity webpage for more information.